 More from the Sprig Blog

-Among personalized learning and caregiver engagement, student assessment is one of the most important aspects of early learning.
-Educators who consistently use formative assessment strategies are shown to double the speed of learning for students in their classroom....
+Student assessment is one of the most critical aspects of early learning.
+So critical in fact, that Sprig has dedicated an article to just assessments in early childhood education.
+Educators who consistently use formative assessment strategies are shown to double the...